Survivalist convicted of killing trooper in sniper ambush

 After a two-week trial that presented uncontested evidence of Frein’s guilt, the jury convicted him on all 12 charges, including murder of a law enforcement officer, terrorism and two weapons of mass destruction counts related to small explosive devices he left in the woods while eluding capture.

-Frein, 33, showed no emotion as the verdict was read, and he avoided looking at his parents as he was led from the courtroom.
-The trial moves into a penalty phase today, with the same jury deciding whether he deserves the death penalty or life in prison without parole.
+Frein showed no emotion as the verdicts were read.
+The trial now moves into a penalty phase, with the same jury deciding whether he deserves the death penalty or life in prison without parole.

-Tonkin, in his closing argument Wednesday, called Frein “a terrorist with murder in his heart, a plan in his mind and a rifle in his hand.”
+In his closing argument Wednesday, Tonkin called Frein “a terrorist with murder in his heart, a plan in his mind and a rifle in his hand.”

 Frein shot Dickson in the chest and through the shoulders and spine from a distance of 87 yards, waited nearly 90 seconds until Trooper Alex Douglass came to Dickson’s aid and then shot him, too, Tonkin said.